AaltoRSE/speech2text/README.md

 ### OnDemand

-TODO: non-techincal user guide (video?)
+The non-technical user guide for the On Demand web interface can be found [here](https://aaltorse.github.io/speech2text/).

 ### Command line